Jersey Zoo Internships

 How to apply

 Applications for 2026 are now closed and we would like to thank all applicants for their interest.
-The application form for 2027 will go live in January 2026, please return to this page then to find a copy.
+Check back soon for 2027 application guidance.

 If you have any additional questions regarding veterinary placements at Jersey Zoo, please feel free to contact Dave (Associate Veterinarian) at dave.houston@durrell.org